 We consider a slightly modified version of the widely-adopted OPT.
-In the widely-used version (see, e.g., [70]), an artificial mass term is added and subsequently subtracted out.
+In the widely-used version (see, e.g., [68]), an artificial mass term is added and subsequently subtracted out.
 This is one way of ensuring that the artificial mass term would not have any effect on the full closed-form results.
-Although the mass term would not affect the full closed results, it, serving as a variational parameter, does improve finite-order analysis: in the present implementation of OPT, the renormalized mass itself will serve as the OPT parameter to be determined by principle of minimal sensitivity (PMS) [58].
+Although the mass term would not affect the full closed results, it, serving as a variational parameter, does improve finite-order analysis: in the present implementation of OPT, the renormalized mass itself will serve as the OPT parameter to be determined by principle of minimal sensitivity (PMS) [56].
 As known in the context of the variational principle in quantum mechanics, there is no unique scheme for implementing the principle.
 For instance, the more variational parameters one introduces, the more accurate the approximation generally becomes.
 Our OPT is one that has an advantage of achieving avoidance of the CC problem.
 What is important for the CC problem is that such OPT exists.

 Below, we first discuss several issues including justification and benefits of considering a flat spacetime.
 We then carry out two-loop analysis in a flat spacetime.
+We start with a relatively simple system and increase the level of complexity as we proceed.
 We review computation of the potential with the standard resummation by carefully keeping track of the relevant structures.
 Our OPT is then implemented, and optimized renormalized mass is determined.
-One encounters the novelty mentioned in the introduction to this section in that the potential becomes complex.8 doing all these at the same time should be a daunting task9: one would first need to realize the FRLW background as a solution of the Einstein-scalar system.
+One encounters the novelty mentioned in the introduction to this section in that the potential becomes complex.

+Taking both finite-temperature (see, e.g., [69] [70] [71] for reviews) and metric-loop effects into account requires intensive effort.
+To be entirely realistic, one would also have to consider an FRLW-type time-dependent background.
+Needless to say, doing all these at the same time should be a daunting task: one would first need to realize the FRLW background as a solution of the Einstein-scalar system.
 Although this may be possible in a certain series approximation, a closed analytic form of the solution would be desirable for ensuing analysis.
 Furthermore, the propagators in such a background would be highly involved even without the presence of temperature.
 One would be hampered by these technical complexities early on in the undertaking.

-Taking both finite-temperature (see, e.g., [71] [72] [73] for reviews) and metricloop effects into account requires intensive effort.
-To be entirely realistic, one would also have to consider an FRLW-type time-dependent background.
-Needless to say,

-8Strictly speaking, the potential itself remains real even at two-loop.
+&lt;sup>8Strictly speaking, the potential itself remains real even at two-loop.
 However, the vev of the scalar field becomes complex.
 It is expected that the complexity of the potential will become manifest at three-loop.